cpske/ISP/assignment/movierental/movierental-part1.md

 ## Description

 This is a well-known refactoring problem from [Chapter 1][refactoring_pdf] of
 _Refactoring: Improving the Design of Existing Code_ by Martin Fowler.

+The application is for a movie rental store where a customer rents movies.
+The rental price depends on the kind of movie and number of days it is rented.
+A customer earns "frequent renter points" for each rental, and the number of points earned also depends on the kind of movie and number of days rented.
+In this code the movies types are "new release", "children's", and "regular" (everything else), but it can easily handle other classifications of movies.

 The application creates a statement showing the movie rentals by a customer, along with the total price and "frequent renter points" earned.